 Veterans understand defense in depth, meaning that they know how to use several independent security countermeasures to protect the integrity of information assets.
 They know the importance of redundant systems and are also skilled in using limited action to defend against an attack.
 It is this knowledge that the tech industry is hoping to tap into to improve cybersecurity systems and smart tech home security.

 Smart home security systems that are now emerging do not require installation by professionals.
-They may include cameras, window and door sensors and digital personal assistants and smart devices.
+They may include cameras, window and door sensors and digital personal assistants, and smart devices.
 These are IoT systems because they communicate with each other via the internet.
 It is an industry still looking for ways to secure networks that smart devices use to communicate in a smart home.

 The military also uses agile concepts when planning missions, which are concepts that are used for agile software development.
-The concept involves creating small teams that work in parallel, and breaking missions into smaller parts, so that each member of a team knows what he or she should do to help the team achieve its mission.
+The concept involves creating small teams that work in parallel and breaking missions into smaller parts so that each member of a team knows what he or she should do to help the team achieve its mission.

-Vets with a background in practical computing and IT applications are more likely to land cybersecurity jobs immediately they transition.
+Vets with a background in practical computing and IT applications are more likely to land cybersecurity jobs immediately after the transition.
 If you have no experience or education in IT, however, you can get online training or join free coding schools like OperationCode and so on.
 Just identify a niche you like in the cybersecurity field, then find a mentor and start working on getting certification.

 Visit our job board regularly to find companies that have technology positions available for veterans.